kodexa-ai/kodexa-java/README.md

 Documentation & Examples
 ---

-For more information on how to use Kodexa see https://developer.kodexa.com/clients/java
+For more information on how to use Kodexa see https://developer.kodexa.com/

+For API documentation for the Kodexa Java Client see https://java.kodexa.com/

-Set-up
+Local Development Set-up
 ---

 Ensure you have JDK 1.8+ and then Apache Maven